woman writing on her journal

 I have a TIL journal.
 I don’t write on it every day as I store some of the things I learned in Evernote.
 I have notebooks for brainstorming and article drafts.
 TIL stands for Today I Learned.
 This journal is my way of capturing stories and new ideas that excite me.

 I read a lot of books, many thanks to Scribd.com.
 I watch an hour of Youtube videos each day.
 I write about the interesting ideas I learned.
-No, I am not writing about the contents of books or the videos.
+No, I am not writing about the contents of books or videos.
 I can go back to each if I want to remember the content.
 I write about what I think about it.
 And when I encounter new tools, I consider how to apply each in my life.

 Journal writing is important to learning.
 It provides us an avenue to examine our actions so we learn from our successes and failures.
 It helps us also pause and think before we proceed to our next actions.